Miso

 Buying & Storing:

 Miso is found in the refrigerated section of markets serving Japanese and Korean communities and in other Asian markets.
-It may be packed in small plastic bags or in tubs.
+Here in Southern California, Japanese markets are now nearly extinct, but Korean markets carry a full range of Japanese culinary items.
+Miso may be packed in small plastic bags or in tubs.
 Once purchased it should be kept refrigerated and if the packages are kept tightly closed it will be good for at least a year.

 Cooking:

-The most well known miso dish in the US is miso soup - most often made with shiro miso.
+The most well known miso dish in the US is miso soup - most often made with Shiro or Awase Miso.
 In soup the miso is is added last and often the soup is not brought back to a full boil after adding the miso, though I don't find a few seconds of boiling to make much difference.

-Other than that, just follow the directions given for your recipe for both type of miso and cooking.
-Health food enthusiasts often don't add miso to a recipe until it has cooled in order to keep the mold culture alive, but this is not normally done in Japan.
+Other than that, just follow the directions given for your recipe for any type of miso and cooking.
+Health food enthusiasts often don't add miso to a recipe until it has cooled in order to keep the mold culture alive, but this is not normally done in Japan or here.

-Aside from soup miso is used in some pickles, along with sake as a marinade for fish, and as part of the liquid for braised vegetables.
+Aside from soup miso is used in some pickles, along with sake as a marinade for fish and meats, glazes for meats, and as part of the liquid for braised meats and vegetables.
 In Japan corn on the cob is often made by coating the ear lightly with shiro miso, wrapping it in foil and grilling it.

 Health & Nutrition

-In my non-medical opinion this sounds like treating the symptoms, not the disease, by creating an imbalance so extreme it happens to counter symptoms of the real problem.
+In my non-medical opinion, the ultra-low salt diet sounds like treating the symptoms, not the disease, by creating an imbalance so extreme it happens to counter symptoms of the real problem.
 As usual, I point to demographics.
 Populations that practically live on salt, like Japan, don't seem to have that much of a high blood pressure problem.

-Because natural miso is a long fermented product, it is free from the toxins and hormone-like substances some soy products are suspected of and is generally considered safe.
+Because natural miso is a long fermented product, it is free from the toxins and hormone-like substances some soy products are suspected of and is generally regarded as safe.

 Claims that miso contains vitamin B12 (critically deficient in the vegan diet) have not stood up to scientific investigation.
 Miso has B vitamins but not B12, unless it has been contaminated with insects.
 Miso has been used as a treatment for radiation sickness, basically on hear-say evidence since controlled human studies have not been politically practical since the fall of the Japanese Empire.